Are you getting the sleep you need?

 Light Reading: Enjoy some light reading from a book or magazine, not from an electronic device.
 Light reading before bed can help clear your mind and prepare you for sleep.

 Journal: Journaling right before bed is an extremely beneficial way to release those thoughts and worries that would normally keep you up at night.
+For more on the benefits of journaling and to learn tips to help you with this practice, click here.

 Enjoy a Warm Bath or Shower: Try a 20 min bath or shower 1 - 2 hours before you plan on going to bed.
 A warm bath/shower helps to relax the body and induce sleep, if it's done at the right time.
 If your body is too hot, you won't fall asleep with ease; your body requires time to cool off before crawling into bed.